mrsimpson/slides-data-in-motion/slides.md

 <!--

-Recalling the unhappy triangle of rest earlier, we can also see a very similar conflict-sphere for streaming.
+Recalling the unhappy triangle of REST earlier, we can also see a very similar conflict-sphere for streaming.

 [click]
-Major difference compared to the RESTful dilemma are the consqueneces (such as backpressure on the server side vompared to dropped requests).
+Major difference compared to the RESTful dilemma are the consequences (such as backpressure on the server side compared to dropped requests).
 But satisfying all dimensions is really tough!

 [click]
 That's where Apache Flink claims its spot.
-What features it's got and how they contribute to achieving **one-at-a-time, scalable and stateful calculations** will be subject of the remaining slides.
+What features it's got and how they contribute to achieving **one-at-a-time, scalable, and stateful calculations** will be the subject of the remaining slides.

 -->
 ---